ciromattia/kcc/README.md

     --upscale-images      Resize images smaller than device's resolution [default=False]
-    --stretch-images      Stretch images to device's resolution [default=False] --no-cut-page-numbers
+    --stretch-images      Stretch images to device's resolution [default=False] --black-borders       Use black borders (instead of white ones) when not stretching and ratio is not like the device's one [default=False]
+    --no-cut-page-numbers
                           Do not try to cut page numbering on images [default=True]